Leica M9 vs Sony A7S II

 Body comparison: Leica M9 vs Sony A7S II

 The physical size and weight of the Leica M9 and the Sony A7S II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (10 percent) than the Leica M9.
 Moreover, the A7S II is markedly heavier (7 percent) than the M9.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.